 A Service of Compline, in place of our monthly Choral Evensong

-Listen again to our chaplains daughter, Tasha and her husband Ben, as they led us in an online Compline service from their room, overlooking York Minster.
+Listen again to Tasha and her husband Ben, as they led us in an online Compline service from their room, overlooking York Minster.

-This is a recording of the on-line zoom service from the 2nd June.
+This is a recording of a previous on-line zoom service.
 Click here for the original post and service information

 An order for night prayer (Compline)